jsbenjamins/gazecode/README.md

   The recommended way to make this work is to use the `git` tool to download GazeCode.
   Alternatively you can download GazeCode's components separately and place them in the right locations.
 Here are instructions for these two routes:

+  Before you download anything, GazeCode and GlassesViewer run in Matlab.
+Make sure Matlab is installed.

+  We know our software works with:
+  - Matlab 2017a, 2018b on Mac OSX 10.10.5, 10.14.3, and 10.14.6
+  - Matlab 2016a, 2018a, and 2019b on Windows 10

+  (other combinations will probably work as well, but have not been tested).

   1. Using Git
       1. install git from https://git-scm.org if you don't already have it.
 If you do not like using the command line/terminal, consider using a graphical git tool such as